 And then the ego will chase after some other things to gratify its

-craving for sensual enjoyment.
+endless craving for sensual pleasurable enjoyment.

 ignorant, it is ourselves that decide what we want in life and what we

 We don't have to prove to anybody at all.
 Not even to our loved ones.

-We should learn to develop contentment and self control in our lives and learn to appreciate simplicity and simple living.
+We should learn to develop contentment and self control in our lives, and learn to appreciate simplicity and simple living.
 The world will have less rubbish and pollution then.